jurassix/refactoring-codemods/README.md

 Call this transform on your source/test files and all dependents import/require paths will be updated to match the new file name/location.

-Rename the filePath of an import or requires.
-Used for file location refactoring: moving, renaming, etc.

 _Note: prevFilePath and nextFilePath are absolute_

 ```js